Tag (game): Ringolevio

 In Ringolevio, there are two teams.
 In one version, one team goes off and hides.
 The other team counts to a number such as 30 and then goes looking for them.
 Each team has its own "jail", a park bench or other defendable area in another version.
 The game goes on until all of one team is in jail.
 In many ways, Ringolevio is similar to Prisoner's Base.

+Hens-Vipers-Foxes

+There are three teams in this game: the hens, vipers, and foxes, with each team having its own designated area ("camp").
+Each team can tag players of one of the other teams (i.e. hens can tag vipers, vipers tag foxes, and foxes tag hens) to imprison them within the tagging team's camp, with the prisoners only able to be freed by a tag from the third team.